Language selection

 Pacific Salmon Strategy Initiative

 Pacific salmon need our help.
-In recent years, climate change, habitat loss and fishing pressures have negatively affected Pacific salmon at every stage of their lifecycle.
-Our Pacific Salmon Strategy Initiative will guide a strategic and coordinated long term response to these issues, rooted in collaborative action, to stabilize and restore Pacific salmon and salmon habitat for the people, communities and ecosystems that depend upon their sustainability.
+In recent years, climate change, habitat loss and fishing pressures have affected Pacific salmon negatively at every stage of their lifecycle.
+Our Pacific Salmon Strategy Initiative (PSSI) is guiding a strategic and coordinated long term response to these issues, rooted in collaborative action, to conserve and restore wild Pacific salmon stocks and their ecosystems for all that depend on them.

 Our strategy aims to stem the steep decline of many Pacific salmon populations and to protect and rebuild stocks where possible by implementing a series of immediate and long-term solutions that focus on 4 key areas: